udit-asopa/data-science-assignment-nosto/docs/05_cli_tool.md

 ### `evaluate`

 Re-runs evaluation on the validation split using an already-trained `ModelSuite`, reproducing the exact train/val split from training.
-Optionally computes permutation feature importance for the LightGBM model.

 ```
 python main.py evaluate [OPTIONS]